HeatherRemacle/exchangelabops/pages/playbook.md

   - text: Test with the minister
     href: '#14-test-with-the-minister'
 ---
-The Exchange community adopts generally accepted modern standards for service design and delivery that have been pioneered, practiced and proven by other government digital service agencies.

-These standards are intended to guide service delivery teams to create and run great public services that optimize digital channels.
-Excellent services are inclusive and may likely include integrated, multi-channel delivery.
+Our Exchange Lab community adopts generally accepted modern standards for service design and delivery that have been pioneered, practiced and proven by other government digital service agencies.
+Here, we present the elements of these standards we've adopted as a **"playbook" for teams seeking to shift their practices and create and run great public services that optimize digital channels.**

-As an early adopter of other service standards, we've gratefully borrowed content from the UK Service Standard and the Ontario Digital Service Standard.
-At this time, the Service Design and Delivery Standard we present here is intended only as a practical guide.
-We do envision that it will be improved and adopted for broader use, with input from those who apply it.
+We've gratefully borrowed content from:
+- <a href="https://www.gov.uk/service-manual/service-standard" target="_blank">the UK Digital Service Standard</a>, and
+- <a href="https://www.ontario.ca/page/digital-service-standard" target="_blank"> the Ontario Digital Service Standard</a>.

+Each section of this Playbook includes a list of **tools** and **supports** that can help a team make the play.
+We'll also do our best to indicate where there may be a gap, or resources in progress you might be able to contribute to.

+#### Tools may include:
+- **Guidance**: policies, practices and capability-building resources for service design and delivery.
+- **Procurement & finance**: investment, sourcing and contracting instruments to support the acquisition or creation of good services.
+- **Design elements**: colours, layouts and typography to create a consistent experience of services.
+- **Shared platforms**: whole-of-government components, APIs, infrastructure and data.

+#### Supports may include:
+- **Governance**: support and strategic decision-making for a whole-of-government approach to service design and delivery.
+- **Leadership**: cross-government networks of servant leaders catalyzing, guiding and coordinating innovative approaches to services.
+- **Community**: Intentional and supported communities of creators and innovators - inside and outside government - with whom to connect, share and learn.

 <hr>